skittleguy/Gwater2-But-More-Values/README.md

 > By default, this repo builds for the x86-64 branch of GMod.
 If you wish to compile for the main branch, you will need to remove the gmcommon submodule and *recursively* re-clone the main branch version found here https://github.com/danielga/garrysmod_common

 > [!CAUTION]
-> Although Linux builds successfully, it throws errors during runtime, which I do not know how to fix (pls help)\
+> Although Linux builds successfully, it throws errors during runtime, which I do not know how to fix. (pls help)\
 > See https://github.com/meetric1/gwater2/issues/1 for more information

 # Credits